threadi/external-files-in-media-library/readme.txt

 And also compatible with [Network Media Library](https://github.com/humanmade/network-media-library) for use in multisites.

+The plugin is also compatible with a variety of other plugins not listed here.
+If, contrary to expectations, something does not work properly, please report it [in the support forum](https://wordpress.org/support/plugin/external-files-in-media-library/).

 == REST API ==

 You can manage your external files with REST API requests as documented [here](https://github.com/threadi/external-files-in-media-library/tree/master/docs/rest.md).